Cable Tricep Workouts

 1. Rope Pulldowns (Rope Extensions)

 Rope pulldowns, also called rope extensions, are a fantastic movement for the triceps.
 This is a foundation exercise for a cable tricep workout.
-Having your palms face one another during the exercise is great for engaging the long tricep head more effectively.
+Having your palms face one another during the exercise is great for engaging the medial and lateral heads more effectively.

 Tricep Rope Pulldown